 Leo Bersani, ‘Is the Rectum a Grave?’
 (1988)

-This is an old pre-queer theory essay, but it still packs a punch.
+This is an old pre-queer theory essay, but it still packs one heck of a punch.
 Bersani considers the misogynistic aversion to sex that underlies homophobia and argues that pastoralizing sex and making redemptive claims about it are as oppressive as pornography (if not worse).

 Eve Kosofsky Sedgwick, ‘The Beast in the Closet’, from her book Epistemology of the Closet (1990)